g4rr3tt/siads697-capstone/README.md

 TBD

 ## Requirements
-If the notebooks are run locally, the following command will install the packages according to the configuration file requirements.txt
+If the notebooks are run locally, the following command will install the packages according to the configuration file [requirements.txt](requirements.txt).

 ```bash
 # install requirements